github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ### Connect a learning management system

-You can optionally connect a learning management system (LMS) with {% data variables.product.prodname_classroom %} so that you can import a student identifier roster for your classroom.
+Optionally, you can connect a learning management system (LMS) to {% data variables.product.prodname_classroom %} to import a student identifier roster for your classroom.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-course-to-a-classroom)."

 ## Further reading